 CVS Pharmacy explicitly states on its website that state restrictions apply to Select’s CBD Muscle Rub cream.
 It is essential to bear this in mind before purchasing this product.

-Sagely Naturals, also have several CBD-based products which are available to purchase in select CVS stores and via their website.
+Sagely Naturals also have several CBD-based products which are available to purchase in select CVS stores and via their website.
 The CBD-based company was founded in 2015 by Kerrigan Behrens and Kaley Nichol.
 According to Forbes magazine, Sagely Naturals is the largest female-founded company in the CBD market today.

-One of Sagely Naturals products which are available to purchase from CVS is their Relief & Recovery CBD Cream.
+One of Sagely Naturals products available to purchase from CVS is their Relief & Recovery CBD Cream.
 It is available in a 2fl ounce ($19.99) and a 4fl ounce ($35.99) bottle.
 Sagely Naturals Relief & Recovery CBD Cream contains the company’s proprietary blend of plant-based ingredients and broad-spectrum CBD.
 This topical cream is designed to provide cooling relief and deep nourishment to the skin.
 The 2fl ounce bottle contains 25mg CBD, and the 4fl ounce contains 50mg CBD.

 CVS is a brand that takes pride in its status as a health care heavyweight.
 In 2014, it was the first national pharmacy to stop selling tobacco products.
 And its latest venture could provide the seal of approval that the industry desperately needs.
 Of course, the impact that CVS and other industry giants may have on smaller independent CBD brands is yet to be seen.
-For the few companies that actually make it into CVS stores, business will of course be great.
+For the few companies that actually make it into CVS stores, the business will, of course, be great.
 For some of the others, perhaps not so much.